 - 1 package (7 ounces) Follow Your Heart Provolone Cheese Slices diced (or your favorite vegan cheese)

 - ¼ cup vegan Worcestershire sauce Annie's and The Wizard are both vegan

 - 2-3 tablespoons hot sauce optional

 - 1 package cocktail rye bread

 - Preheat the oven broiler.
 Line 2 rimmed baking sheets with parchment and set aside.

 - Heat oil in a large skillet over medium heat.
-Add the onion and sauté 4-5 minutes until soft and translucent.
+Add the onion and sauté 4 to 5 minutes until soft and translucent.

 - Add the garlic and the Beyond Beef crumbles.
 Sauté, stirring frequently, until the "meat" is browned.